anoma/juvix/docs/reference/language/datatypes.md

 A data type declaration consists of:

-- the `type` keyword,
+- The `type` keyword,
 - a unique name for the type,
-- the `:=` symbol,
+- the `:=` symbol, and
-- a non-empty list of constructor declarations – functions for building the elements of the data type.
+- a non-empty list of constructor declarations (functions for building the elements of the data type).

 The simplest data type is the `Unit` type with one constructor called `unit`.